adi2412/Parrot/README.md

 Parrot
 ======

-Parrot is a super easy to use forum solution that's built to be fast, secure, and simple.
+Parrot is a super easy to use discussion platform that's built to be fast, secure, and simple.
 It's so quick to install that you'll finally have time to feed Polly that cracker.

 ![](http://codingbean.com/uploads/parrot-default.png)
 <div align="right">Early default theme</div>